Cheng-Lin-Li/Cheng-Lin-Li.github.io/_posts/2018-04-04-Google_Colaboratory.md

 At the end of result, you will need to click a link to launch a new page to get a token string, copy the string and paste into the blank field in the notebook, click enter and repeat the procedure again to grant second privilege.

-### Mount google drive into virtual machine of Colaboratory.
+### Mount Google drive into virtual machine of Colaboratory.
 Assume you create a folder "workspace" on your Google drive.
 Below script will create a /drive/workspace folder which is located on Google drive on your virtual machine of notebook, then copy all data files in workspace folder of Google drive to the home directory of virtual machine for your next tasks.